-To help tech marketers gain clarity into how to connect with tech buyers during this process and ensure the content they provide is of value, Foundry recently surveyed over 800 tech decision-makers in the 2021 Foundry Customer Engagement study.
-This research provides insight into the various types and volume of content tech buyers consume throughout their buying journey, and also helps tech vendors understand ITDMs’ engagement preferences when it comes to vendor follow-up and maintaining relationships.
+To recommend and provide appropriate solutions to their organization, IT decision-makers consistently need relevant resources, and technology marketers need to understand what these relied upon resources are.
+To help tech marketers gain clarity into what to create and how to connect with tech buyers during this process and ensure the content they provide is of value, Foundry recently surveyed over 800 global tech decision-makers in the 10th annual Customer Engagement study.
+This research provides insight into the various types of content ITDMs consume throughout the purchase process, and their engagement preferences when it comes to vendor follow-up, advertising, and maintaining relationships.

-- Relevant and consistent content is essential – 72% of tech buyers are more likely to consider an IT vendor who educates them through each stage of the decision-process.
+- Relevant and consistent content is essential – 73% are more likely to consider an IT vendor who educates them through each stage of the decision process.

 - IT decision-makers are still challenged to find high-quality content, with the main reasons being too much marketing hype/buzzwords and lack of truly independent, unbiased information.
 Uncertainty if content is produced by a product expert or if it is AI generated does not top the list, likely because ITDMs are familiar with what AI is capable of doing.

 - Product testing/reviews/opinions, product demos/product literature, and technology news continue to be the top relied upon content types throughout the tech purchase process.
 Presentation of content is also important, as 74% of ITDMs say that they are more likely to engage with a variety of content if it is presented in an organized experience.

 - Have a higher chance of gaining customers or receiving a response to outreach by understanding who their peers are.
 Close to ¾ of ITDMs say that they are more likely to respond to outreach from a tech vendor if they know their technology is already being used by a colleague or peer.